 Note: Do not just use click bait.
 Use quality images that describe your products.

-If you are interested, contact us so we know how we can help.
+If you are interested, contact us to see how we can help you.

 Google also announced new Local Inventory Ads (LIAs) as well.
 This is great for local retail stores who want to add pick-ups to their Google ads.

 Kohl was one of the first to test out this LIAs.
 They received a 50% increase in clicks when they added the pick-up option to their ads.

 Along with the Image Ads, it shows how committed Google is to helping retail stores find more customers.

 This is a move that Google should have done years ago.
 In fact, it is surprising they waited so long to monetize this much real estate on the search engine.